-Midterm (TBA) Format: short/long essay

-Final exam (in final exam period)

-Format: short/long essay, may include questions on student presentations

-Research paper presentation (work in pairs approx 20 min) 16%

-- Depending on class size will start mid October. -

-- presentation on a paper/topic of your choice that addresses a particular fungal pathogen.

-- we will discuss the full specifics in class, but you will be given the latitude to present a topic that is of interest to you.

-3

-19%

-32%

-Short essay:

-Area of research relating to fungal pathogenesis that interests you.
-The essay may address the topic from a molecular, clinical or agricultural perspective -no more than 8 pages double spaced (with a minimum of 12 primary source papers) (Due date: Thursday November 29, 2012).
-Summaries/outlines/one minute write-ups/ group activies in class -up to three paper summaries/outlines and up three one-minute write-ups (lecture and tutorial Both individual and group write ups 9% • One-minute write ups/case studies are short written responses to a question posed in class: you receive the mark whether your response is correct or not.
-Class participation -participation during the lecture/tutorial and student presentations (which Will include write-ups/questions asked on the presentations made 6% Attendance will be required to receive credit for participation grades and summaries/outlines Lecture schedule (lectures will be posted prior to class) (I have given topic numbers rather than dates).
+Midterm (TBA) 19% Format: short/long essay Final exam (in final exam period) 32% Format: short/long essay, may include questions on student presentations Research paper presentation (work in pairs approx 20 min with 5 minutes for questions) 16% - Depending on class size will start mid October. - - presentation on a paper/topic of your choice that addresses a topic in fungal biology.
+It can be a pathogen interaction or a - symbiotic interaction.
+It can be from a clinic, molecular ecological or economic prespective - we will discuss the full specifics in class, but you will be given the latitude to present a topic that is of interest to you.
+Short essay: 18% Area of research relating to fungal biology that interests you.
+The essay may address the topic from a molecular, clinical, agricultural, ecological or economic perspective -no more than 8 pages double spaced (with a minimum of 12 primary source papers) (Due date: Thursday November 28, 2013).
+Summaries/outlines/one minute write-ups/ clinical thinking group activities in class -take place in both lecture and tutorials.
+You must participate in 80% to receive full credit.
+If you wish to opt out you may and the percentage will be moved to your final exam.
+You must opt out by Sept 25, 2013.
+9% One-minute write ups/case studies are short written responses to a question posed in class: you receive the mark whether your response is completely correct or not.
+Class participation (you may not opt out of attending the class presentations) -participation during the lecture/tutorial and student presentations (which Will include write-ups/questions asked on the presentations made 6% Attendance will be required to receive credit for participation grades and summaries/outlines Lecture schedule (lectures will be posted prior to class) (I have given topic numbers rather than dates).
 More than one topic may be covered in one lecture.
 Most topics will be covered over more than one lecture as the topics are very broad in nature.
 If I am covering a paper that relates to the topic, the paper will be posted at least four days prior to allow you time to look at the paper.
-Topic 1: Introduction/ overview to the fungal Kingdom and characteristics of fungi: • Diversity of Fungi and fungal-like organisms Topic 2: Overview of plant and animal (including insect and fish) pathogens: - Host-pathogen interactions - role of virulence factors: - role in agriculture/farming - biological control Topic 3: Human pathogens • Major fungal disease of humans Topic 4 Treatment of mycoses with emphasis on human infections - Diagnosis - Role of immune system - Clinical implications If you have an interest in a particular area you wish to see covered let me know in advance and i will try to incorporate the topic into my lectures
+Topic 1: Introduction/ overview to the fungal Kingdom and characteristics of fungi: - Diversity of Fungi and fungal-like organisms - The interrelationship of fungi and other organisms, economic importance Topic 2: Overview of plant and animal (including insect and fish) pathogens: - Host-pathogen interactions - role of virulence factors: - role in agriculture/farming - biological control Topic 3: Human pathogens Major fungal disease of humans Topic 4 Treatment of mycoses with emphasis on human infections - Diagnosis - Role of immune system - Clinical implications If you have an interest in a particular area you wish to see covered let me know in advance and i will try to incorporate the topic into my lectures